zaixizhang/MGSSL/README.md

 * `motif_based_pretrain/` contains codes for motif-based graph self-supervised pretraining.
 * `finetune/` contains codes for finetuning on MoleculeNet benchmarks for evaluation.
 ## Training
+You can pretrain the model by
 ```
 cd motif_based_pretrain
 python pretrain_motif.py
 ```

 ## Evaluation
+You can evaluate the pretrained model by finetuning on downstream tasks
 ```
 cd finetune
 python finetune.py